fpc/Lazarus/components/jcf2/docs/special_comments.md

 The following rules apply:

-* Turning a flag on will not enable it if it is not disabled in the configuration - the flags are to 'block out' a section of code where a format option is not wanted.
+* Turning a flag on will not enable it if it is not enabled in the configuration - the flags are to 'block out' a section of code where a format option is not wanted.
 The on state is there only to end a previous off state.
-* All processes turned off buy a flag comment remain turned off until the corresponding flag comment that turns it back on is reached, or the end of the file is reached, or the flag comment `//jcf:all=on` is reached.
+* All processes (except parse) turned off by a flag comment remain turned off until the corresponding flag comment that turns it back on is reached, or the end of the file is reached, or the flag comment `//jcf:all=on` is reached.
-* The flag comment `//jcf:all=on` will reenable all processes that have been turned off by comments, ie it returns formatting to the options specified in the configuration.
+* The flag comment `//jcf:all=on` will reenable all processes that have been turned off by comments, ie it returns formatting to the options specified in the configuration (except parse).
 * Flag comments only affect the file in which they occur, from the position in which the occur onwards.
 * The effects of some of the flags overlap - this is done to allow degrees of granularity e.g. turn off all alignment, or just alignment of variable declarations for a block of code.
 * In these special comments, character case and some spaces are ignored.